Leaflet/Leaflet.Icon.Glyph/README.md

 	bgPos: [0, 0]
 	// Akin to the 'bgPos' option in L.DivIcon.
 Use when using a sprite for the
 	// icon image.

+	bgSize: [800, 100]
+	// Forces the size of the background image.
+Use when using a sprite for the
+	// icon image in "retina" mode.
 });
 ```